During this time of self-isolation and social distancing Paddy Dillon is making the most of his local area with walks from his front door.

 These days when I pop into town for a pint of milk, I keep expecting to see some dour-faced man wearing a sandwich board proclaiming ‘The End is Nigh’.
 Then again, maybe he’s working from home.

-Outdoors, I make unconscious decisions all day long relating to my personal safety… where to plant my feet so that I don’t twist an ankle, planning so that I don’t run out of daylight or don’t get lost in miserable weather.
-I’m taking the same decisions right now, and any ‘official’ Covid-19 pronouncement that’s not backed up by sound science and common sense can, excuse the pun, take a hike!
+Outdoors, in normal times, I make unconscious decisions all day long relating to my personal safety… where to plant my feet so that I don’t twist an ankle, planning so that I don’t run out of daylight or don’t get lost in miserable weather.
+Currently I take care to ensure that I follow official guidelines.

 If anyone had a care for anyone’s health, smoking would have been banned decades ago, since the NHS reckon it’s causing 78,000 deaths per year.
 At the risk of annoying 15% of the population, I’d convert all the tobacco factories into housing and turn over all the tobacco-growing land for agriculture, and I’d pay for all that out of the pockets of billionaires who have been trading in human misery.
 Rant over!